Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder characterized by hyperactivity, inattention, and impulsiveness.

 The hyperactivity of childhood ADHD usually subsides by adulthood, but other symptoms may persist.
-They can even trigger risky behaviors, such as gambling and alcohol or drug abuse.
-These symptoms and behaviors may wreak havoc on:
+They can even trigger harmful behaviors, such as gambling and the misuse of alcohol or drugs.

 Impaired executive functions can result in the following symptoms: